nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Mar 31 2026)
+### Joke of the day (Wed Apr 01 2026)
 <!-- joke -->
->Chuck Norris can set ants on fire with a magnifying glass.
-At night.
+>It is scientifically impossible for Chuck Norris to have had a mortal father.
+The most popular theory is that he went back in time and fathered himself.
 <!-- /joke -->

-*Last update: Tue, 31 Mar 2026 01:28:08 GMT*
+*Last update: Wed, 01 Apr 2026 01:49:37 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)